Sport and Exercise Science

 Sheffield Hallam University

-Academic rigour through research informed teaching and all underpinning knowledge is complimented by influential guest speakers from the global football industry across all modules.
-Notable sessions will include organisations such as the Premier League, UEFA, FIFA, the Football Association of Wales and the Association of Sporting Directors as well as individuals with expertise in topics such as Mental Health, Women’s Football, Talent Identification, Technology in Football and Coaching.
-The course content is also developed and supported by several industry partners who are internationally renowned experts in their specialism in the football industry.
+Notable guest sessions will include organisations such as the Premier League, UEFA, FIFA, the Football Association of Wales and the Association of Sporting Directors as well as organisation and individuals with expertise in topics such as Mental Health, Women’s Football, Football Media, Talent Identification, Technology in Football and Psychology in Football.

 • If no level 3 qualification, then applicants would need professional qualifications e.g UEFA B or A or to be considered via APL for prior experience